Policy & Regulation

 Penalties for Non-Compliance

 Penalties under the Environment Protection Act can reach ₹1 lakh per violation, with repeat offenders facing criminal prosecution.
-State pollution control boards are actively conducting inspections.

 How to Transition